The Marine Life Information Network

 Description

-A large globular sea urchin, up to 15 -16 cm in diameter at 7-8 years of age, although the largest diameter recorded was 17.6 cm.
+A large globular sea urchin, up to 15 -16 cm in diameter at seven to eight years of age, although the largest diameter recorded was 17.6 cm.
 The test may be relatively flat in shallow water but taller in deep water.
 Test pinkish-red but occasionally yellow, green or purple.
 Spines closely cover the test and are reddish, usually with violet points and white bosses.
 Primary and secondary spines and their bosses are similar in size, except in small specimens in which the primaries are conspicuous.
-Ambulacral plates bear 3 pairs of pores.
-Primary tubercles (bosses) found on every second or third ambulacral plate.
+Ambulacral plates bear three pairs of pores.
+Primary tubercles (bosses) are found on every second or third ambulacral plate.
 All coronal plates bear pedicellariae (modified spines).
-Plates covering the mouth membrane bear small, club shaped spines as well as pedicellariae.
+Plates covering the mouth membrane bear small, club-shaped spines as well as pedicellariae.
 Globeriferous pedicellariae bear 1 lateral tooth below the terminal tooth.
 The polychaete Flabelligera affinis may be found amongst its spines.

 Recorded distribution in Britain and Ireland